 EAT: Borough Market – With Borough Market on the doorstep you’ll never run out of tantalising food options.
 London’s oldest food market has been serving the people of Southwark for 1,000 years!
 It’s a foodie hotspot that prides itself on sourcing exceptional produce.

 VISIT: Newport Street Gallery – Home to the collection of the bad boy of British art Damian Hirst, the Newport Street Gallery spans an epic 37,000 square feet and includes six exhibition spaces.
 With free and regularly changing exhibitions, this is the perfect place to get your fill of vibrant contemporary art close to campus.

 EXPLORE: Houses of Parliament – Did you know you can attend debates, watch Prime Minister’s Questions and take tours of this ornate and unmissable centre of democracy?
 This landmark building is the buzzing heart of Westminster and well worthy of a look inside and out.
-No need to pay for a tour, contact your local MP who can arrange it.
+No need to pay for a tour, contact your local MP who can arrange it or visit virtually.

 WALK: The Garden Museum & Courtyard (St Thomas’ Hospital) – A horticulturalists delight, the courtyard of the Garden Museum doesn’t disappoint, with creative flowerbeds, unusual plants and the promise of a good quality coffee.